- About MASA

 |Region 3 K-3 Reading Now Network V6.pdf||157.31 KB|

 |RNN 6MakesStick_Facebook.jpg||1.37 MB|

 |RNN 6MakesStick_FullPg Spanish C.pdf||2.66 MB|

 |RNN 6MakesStick_FullPg_BW.pdf||6.52 MB|

-School superintendents from 13 West Michigan counties are proud to announce the recent formation of the Reading Now Network (RNN) the collective effort of superintendents, school boards and school districts throughout West Michigan to improve early literacy and, ultimately, student achievement across all grade levels.
+School superintendents from 13 West Michigan counties have formed the Reading Now Network (RNN)--a collective effort of superintendents, school boards and school districts throughout West Michigan to improve early literacy and, ultimately, student achievement across all grade levels.